Western concert flute family: Flûte d'amour

-The flûte d'amour or flauto d'amore is pitched in A♭, A, or B♭ and is intermediate in size between the modern C concert flute and the alto flute in G. It is the mezzo-soprano, tenor or countertenor member of the flute family.
+The flûte d'amour or flauto d'amore is pitched in A♭, A, or B♭ and is intermediate in size between the modern C concert flute and the alto flute in G. It is the mezzo-soprano member of the flute family.
 It is sometimes referred to as a tenor flute.
 The range of the instrument is from G3 to E7.
 The B♭ version is usually used for jazz because both the tenor saxophone and clarinet are in B♭.

 Alto flute

 The alto flute is characterized by its distinct, mellow tone in the lower portion of its range.
 The tube of the alto flute is considerably thicker and longer than a C flute and requires more breath from the player.
 However, this gives it a greater dynamic presence in the bottom octave and a half of its range.
 It is pitched in the key of G (sounding a fourth lower than written) with its range stretching from G3 to G6.
 The headjoint may be straight or curved.